exercism/v3/languages/python/exercises/concept/comments/.docs/hints.md

-use '#' or '"""' for comment in python.
+Hint : use '#' or '"""' for comment in python.